RobbeHijzen/NavMesh-Generation/README.md

 To test the generated navmesh, a simple **A\* pathfinding algorithm** has been implemented.
 The pathfinding currently takes a random start and end point to calculate the path.

 The project uses my own Vulkan-Engine to handle rendering, camera movement and objects.
-The repository on which I built this project can be found [here](https://github.com/RobbeHijzen/Collision-Generation-Vulkan).
+The repository on which I built this project can be found <a href="https://github.com/RobbeHijzen/Collision-Generation-Vulkan" target="_blank">here</a>.

 ## Features

 - **Voxel-based NavMesh Generation**: A voxel grid is used to generate the navigation mesh, allowing pathfinding across simple 3D environments.
 - **A\* Pathfinding**: grid-based pathfinding using the A\* algorithm, which allows for testing the accuracy of the generated navmesh.
-- All the features that are also in the original [repository](https://github.com/RobbeHijzen/Collision-Generation-Vulkan).
+- All the features that are also in the original <a href="https://github.com/RobbeHijzen/Collision-Generation-Vulkan" target="_blank">repository</a>.

 ## Controls